PIYUSHGUPTA001/A-login_page/README.md

 # A-login_page
 - It is simple login page.
-- if you click on cancel button oyu are directed to youtube and if you click on forgot password then you will be directed to instagram.
+- if you click on cancel button you will be  redirected to youtube and if you click on forgot password then you will be redirected to instagram.
+I just added them like dummy link.